architect/arc.codes/src/views/docs/en/guides/tutorials/developing-with-cloud-functions.md

 In the example below we'll use some of the helpers from  `@architect/functions`:

-- [`arc.http.session`](/en/reference/runtime-helper-reference/arc-http-session) - read the session using the request cookie, write the session returning a cookie string
+- [`arc.http.session`](/docs/en/reference/macros/runtime-helper-reference/arc-http-session) - read the session using the request cookie, write the session returning a cookie string
-- [`arc.http.helpers.url`](/en/reference/runtime-helper-reference/arc-http-helpers#url) - transform `/` into the appropriate `staging` and `production` API Gateway paths
+- [`arc.http.helpers.url`](/docs/en/reference/macros/runtime-helper-reference/arc-http-helpers#url) - transform `/` into the appropriate `staging` and `production` API Gateway paths
-- [`arc.http.helpers.static`](http://localhost:3333/en/reference/runtime-helper-reference/arc-static) - accepts a path part and returns path to `localhost:3333` or `staging` and `production` S3 buckets
+- [`arc.http.helpers.static`](/docs/en/reference/macros/runtime-helper-reference/arc-static) - accepts a path part and returns path to `localhost:3333` or `staging` and `production` S3 buckets
-- `arc.http.helpers.verify` - verify a `csrf` token
+- [`arc.http.helpers.verify`](/docs/en/reference/macros/runtime-helper-reference/arc-http-helpers) - verify a `csrf` token

 ---

-## Tutorial example
+## Hello world example

-### Create full-featured web applications composed of fast, tiny HTTP functions

-Here we'll start from a basic 'hello world' app example and then build a bigger app with signups and logins.
+Here we'll start with a basic 'hello world' app example.

 We'll do this using **AWS Lambdas** (small functions that trigger when their URL is hit.)
 You can think of lambdas as the equivalent of 'routes' in traditional web apps.

 AWS Lambdas are accessed via API Gateway, but `app.arc` abstracts API Gateway and Lambda configuration and provisioning so that creating a lambda function is a smooth and seamless experience.

+> In Architect, HTTP functions are the same thing as AWS Lambda functions.

 ### Hello world